adobe/aem-core-cif-components/examples/README.md

 ## Layout / design

+**Note**: This is only useful for the developers of this components library.

 The layout/design of the examples is currently "borrowed" from the [Venia theme](https://github.com/adobe/aem-cif-project-archetype/tree/master/src/main/archetype/ui.apps/src/main/content/jcr_root/apps/__appsFolderName__/clientlibs/theme) available in the CIF archetype.
-To avoid having any project dependency on the venia sample data, we generate the [venia.css](src/main/content/jcr_root/apps/cif-components-examples/clientlibs/venia-theme/venia.css) file "offline", based on the css files of the archetype sample data.
+To avoid having any project dependency on the venia sample data, we generate the [venia.css](ui.apps/src/main/content/jcr_root/apps/cif-components-examples/clientlibs/venia-theme/venia.css) file "offline", based on the css files of the archetype sample data.
 This is done in 3 steps:

 The `css.txt` file of the Venia theme is converted into a (css) `less` master file:

 `sed "s/^#.*//;/^$/d;s/^.*$/@import (less) \"&\";/" css.txt`

-The output of that command is copied into the placeholder in [venia.less.template](src/main/content/jcr_root/apps/cif-components-examples/clientlibs/venia-theme/venia.less.template) that you can save into a file called `venia.less`.
+The output of that command is copied into the placeholder in [venia.less.template](ui.apps/src/main/content/jcr_root/apps/cif-components-examples/clientlibs/venia-theme/venia.less.template) that you can save into a file called `venia.less`.

 With the less compiler (install it with `npm install -g less`), execute the following command: